 Polish General Rybiński, the last commander-in-chief in the anti-Russian uprising of 1831, became commander of the Venetian armed forces, but unfortunately the agreement he signed with the Venetian government did not enter into force.
-After Austrian victories in northern Italy, a number of Poles withdrew to Piedmont, and some started to serve for a famous Italian revolutionist, Giuseppe Garibaldi.
-General Chrzanowski, Prince Czartoryski's man, which meant he was conservative, became the actual commander-in-chief of the Royal Sardinian Army, and managed to subordinate Mickiewicz's radical legion.
-However, Piedmont's defeat in the fight with the Austrians, and the king's abdication for the benefit of his son, meant the end of Polish units in the service of the House of Savoy.
+After Austrian victories in northern Italy, a number of Poles withdrew to Piedmont, and some started to serve for a famous Italian revolutionist, Garibaldi.
+Giuseppe Chrzanowski, Prince Czartoryski's man, which meant he was conservative, became the actual commander-in-chief of the Royal Sardinian Army, and managed to subordinate Mickiewicz's radical legion.
+However, Piedmont's defeat in the holiday, commemorating the day of fight with the Austrians, and the king's abdication for the benefit of his son, meant the end of Polish units in the service of the House of Savov.